lolollllo/discord-portable-player/docs/extractors/extractor.md

 # Discord Player Extractor API
-The Extractor API allows you to build your own stream extractor for **Discord Player**.
+The Extractor API allows you to build your own stream extractor for **Discord Portable Player**.

 # Example Extractor
 Your extractor should have 2 methods (required):